-Ecology and Evolutionary Biology—BS
+Ecology and Evolutionary Biology Bachelor's Degree

 What is Ecology and Evolutionary Biology?

-Ecology is the scientific study of interactions between organisms and their environment, and evolutionary biology studies the evolutionary process that produces and modifies the diversity of life on earth.
-An understanding of each of these fields and how they are interwoven is core for education in the biological sciences focused on behavior, biodiversity, conservation, and function from individuals to ecosystems.
+Ecology is the scientific study of interactions between organisms and their environment, and evolutionary biology studies the evolutionary process that produces and modifies the diversity of life on Earth.
+An understanding of each of these fields and how they are interwoven is core for education in the biological sciences focused on behavior, biodiversity, conservation, and function—from individuals to ecosystems.

-The Keweenaw Is Your Classroom
+The Keweenaw is Your Classroom

 Schedule a Virtual Meeting